Red Sox vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 14 doubles, a triple, two home runs, 29 walks and 18 RBI (61 total hits).
-He has swiped nine bases.
+- Steven Kwan has 62 hits with 14 doubles, a triple, two home runs, 29 walks and 18 RBI.
+He's also stolen nine bases.

 Kwan Recent Games